Social Justice and Community Partnerships

 We do not mandate a minimum number of service hours because we want student volunteerism to be rooted in a passion, not simply serve as a box to check.
 This approach not only enriches the girls’ learning experience, but also ensures that our non-profit partners benefit as well.

+Over 60% of Marlborough students voluntarily dedicate their time in support of their communities.
 When girls ask for volunteer opportunities we ensure that each one receives a personalized, one-on-one exploratory meeting to find what causes truly speak to her tap into her unique skill set, the tools she needs to succeed as a valued volunteer, and space for reflection to ensure that our students are not only volunteering, but also expanding their personal efficacy and empathy.
 Our girls know what it means to be mission driven, even as volunteers

 Student-led clubs are a significant part of school life and serve as one entry point to social activism for our girls.
 During any given lunch period, they are sitting together, strategizing how to take their club to the next level.
 Over the past few years, many clubs have evolved from discussion-based groups into action-research cohorts.
 There are more than 40 active clubs on campus with the majority focused on social justice themes, including access to education, criminal justice reform, and the rights of women and girls around the world.
 Clubs are student run, but guided by a faculty advisor.